Israel Movement for Reform and Progressive Judaism: Institutions and programs

 The headquarters of the IMPJ are located in The Shimshon Center-Beit Shmuel in Jerusalem.

 MARAM – Council of Progressive Rabbis serves as the center of all Reform rabbis in Israel.
 MARAM had edited prayer books for Shabbat and high holidays, and other publications on Jewish law, prayer, and holidays.
-MARAM deals with a variety of Jewish topics, and runs a Convectional program and court.
-As of 2017 Rabbi Professor Yehoyada Amir serves as the head of MARAM.
+MARAM deals with a variety of Jewish topics, and runs a conversion program and the Rabbinical court - Beit Din.
+As of 2026 Rabbi Benjamin Minich serves as the head of MARAM.

 The Israel Religious Action Center (IRAC) was founded in 1987, and serves as the public and legal advocacy arm of the Reform movement in Israel.
 It focuses on issues of religion and state, including state recognition of Reform Rabbis and Reform conversions.
-Anat Hoffman serves as the executive director of IRAC.
+Anat Hoffman served as the executive director of IRAC for over 20 years, with Orly Erez-Likhovski taking over this role in 2024.

 The IMPJ Mechina Project is a post-secondary, pre-military year of study and preparation toward compulsory IDF service.
 Participants in Mechina study Jewish heritage and Israeli identity, and work in community service projects.
 The IMPJ Mechina takes place in Jaffa.